-- ☐ The definition of a SNP and characteristics of the SNP population - Your responsibilities as a network provider - ☐ Your role in the care coordination process - Your impact on health outcomes and patient satisfaction
+- □ The definition of an SNP and characteristics of the SNP population. - □ The objectives and components of the model of care. - Your responsibilities as a network provider for SNP members. - □ The importance of your active participation in the model of care. - How you can improve patient satisfaction and health outcomes.